entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Moloshnikov (2011) established a new family Tubalepididae on the basis of a paranuchal plate that lacking anterolateral margin.
 0 in *Huizelepis*.

+> - In Luo *et al*.
+(2025), some taxa (e.g., Asterolepis ornata, Bothriolepis canadensis, Chuchinolepis dongmoensis) for Character 81 are coded as "?"; however, for Characters 82–83—two characters derived from Character 81—these taxa exhibit clearly defined states.
+Therefore, Xian (pre.) will re-coding Characters 81–83.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.
 > - The coding of *Luquanolepis-like* is .